 What We Like

-The green features Method uses when building modular properties will surely impress.
+The green features Method Homes uses when building modular properties are impressive.

 They include pre-wiring for solar panels, low-flow fixtures, dual flushing toilets, locally-harvested lumber, Energy Star vent fans, formaldehyde-free building materials, and low-VOC or no-VOC adhesives and paint.